i-d-e/ride/README.md

 * [Questionnaire Scholarly Editions](https://ride.i-d-e.de/data/questionnaire/)
 * [Questionnaire Text Collections](https://ride.i-d-e.de/data/questionnaire-text-collections/)

+## Versioning
+With each new issue of RIDE, a new release of the repository is created.
+Each release also includes an update of the questionnaire data.

 ## License
 The contents of this repository are published under CC-BY license.
 For a summary of the license and the rights granted to you, please see: https://creativecommons.org/licenses/by/4.0/ or even http://ride.i-d-e.de/about/copyright/.